georghauschild/Human-Motion-AI/docs/Readme.md

 Note: This AI model will run on ML-Agents release version 20, but not on the developer branch version.

 ## Developer Branch Integration
 As the brand-new push in the [developer branch](https://github.com/Unity-Technologies/ml-agents/tree/develop) proved to be extremely functional, the project was shifted to it and left the [release-20](https://github.com/Unity-Technologies/ml-agents/tree/release_20) branch.
-Be aware of version changes mentioned in the [installation and version instructions](https://github.com/georghauschild/Human-Motion-AI/blob/main/README.md#installation-and-version-instructions) and exchange required libraries.
+Be aware of version changes mentioned in the [library versions](https://github.com/georghauschild/Human-Motion-AI#library-versions) and exchange required libraries.
  ```
  Version information:
   ml-agents: 0.30.0,